ygguser/tiny_http_client/README.md

 ## HTTPS and TLS

+HTTPS connections use different TLS backends depending on the target platform:

-HTTPS connections are implemented using `rustls`.
+- on non-Windows platforms, HTTPS is implemented using `rustls` with the `ring` cryptographic provider;
+- on Windows, HTTPS is implemented using `native-tls`, which uses the native Windows TLS implementation (Schannel).

-The client initializes the `ring` crypto provider automatically when the first request is made.
+The `ring` crypto provider is initialized automatically when the first HTTPS request is made on non-Windows platforms.

 ## Default certificate store

+By default:

-By default, trusted root certificates are provided by [webpki-roots](https://crates.io/crates/webpki-roots) on non-Windows platforms.
+- on non-Windows platforms, trusted root certificates are provided by `webpki-roots`;

-On Windows, the native Windows certificate store is used.
+- on Windows, `native-tls` uses the native Windows certificate store through Schannel.

+The Windows TLS implementation therefore uses the certificates configured in the Windows certificate store.

 ## Own certificate list

-When the `own-cert-list` feature is enabled, the certificate store is built from the `.der` files in the crate's `certs/` directory.
+When the `own-cert-list` feature is enabled, the certificate store is built from the `.der` files in the crate's `certs/` directory on non-Windows platforms.

-In this mode, neither `webpki-roots` nor the Windows native certificate store is used.

-The TLS connection performs normal server certificate verification against the selected root store.

-No client certificates are required.
+The `own-cert-list` feature is only applicable to the `rustls` backend and is therefore ignored on Windows.

+On non-Windows platforms:

+- only certificates from the crate's `certs/` directory are used;
+- the normal `webpki-roots` certificate list is not used;
+- the embedded certificates are used as TLS trust anchors.

+On Windows, HTTPS uses `native-tls` and the native Windows certificate store regardless of the `own-cert-list` feature.

 ## Redirects